ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 # Settings

-Manage your ICD for PostgreSQL service through these available settings.
+Manage your {{site.data.keyword.databases-for-postgresql_full}} service through these available settings.

-## Scaling
+## Resource Management

 The _Scale Resources_ panel shows the current size and resource allocation for your service.
 You can manage resources available to your service by adjusting the individual resources.
-Resources that can be scaled will have a slider.
-Adjust the slider to raise or lower the resource allocated to your service.
-Click **Scale** button to trigger the rescaling and return to the dashboard overview.

 Resources that are unable to be scaled are greyed out.
 They are present for informational purposes only.
 {: .tip}

-Scaling operations can cause downtime.
-When the scaling is complete the Deployment Details pane updates to show the current usage and the new values for the available storage and memory.

-Billing is based on the _total_ amount of resources allocated to the service.

 ### Storage